-Purchase and Maintain Flood Insurance.
-Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
+Purchase and Maintain Flood

+Insurance.
+Flood Insurance is available and recommended for the structure and co and recommended for the structure and contents for all properties in Tulsa.
 A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.